dkaslovsky/textnote/README.md

   -c, --copy-back uint    number of days back from today for copying from a note (cannot be used with copy flag)
       --date string       date for note to be opened (defaults to today) -d, --days-back uint    number of days back from today for opening a note (cannot be used with date, tomorrow, or latest flags)
-  -x, --delete            delete sections after copy -h, --help              help for open
+  -x, --delete count      delete sections after copy (pass flag twice to also delete empty source note) -h, --help              help for open
   -l, --latest            specify the most recent dated note to be opened (cannot be used with date, days-back, or tomorrow flags)
   -s, --section strings   section to copy (defaults to none)